ibm-cloud-docs/openshift/openshift_storage_odf_vpc.md

 OpenShift Data Foundation is a highly available storage solution that you can use to manage persistent storage for your containerized workloads in {{site.data.keyword.openshiftlong}} clusters.
 {: shortdesc}

-The OpenShift Data Foundation add-on is available as a technology preview and might change without prior notice.
-Do not use this add-on for production workloads.
+Billing for OpenShift Data Foundation begins 15 October 2021.
+If you want to try the add-on, but avoid incurring costs, make sure to disable the add-on before 15 October 2021.
+{: important}

+Installing OpenShift Data Foundation from OperatorHub is not supported on {{site.data.keyword.Bluemix_notm}} clusters.
+To install ODF, complete the following steps to deploy the cluster add-on.
-{: preview}
+{: important}

 **Minimum required permissions**: **Administrator** platform access role and the **Manager** service access role for the cluster in {{site.data.keyword.containerlong_notm}}.